Stalinist repressions in Azerbaijan: Caspian CLC

 It was established by an order from the NKVD on March 24, 1943, in order to implement Decision No.3023 of the State Defense Committee, which was dated March 11.
 The camp, known as Kaspiylaq, was initially under the jurisdiction of the Aerodrome Construction Department and was located in Astrakhan.
 However, it started operating in Baku on October 11 of the following year.
 In January 1944, the prisoner count at the camp was 3,282.
 Following the relocation of the camp and Construction Department No.2 to Baku, its head is Engineer Colonel Papirovski, who remained in charge until March 23, 1944.

 On February 13, 1946, the camp was placed under the jurisdiction of the GULAG.
 Even when the General Administration of Aerodrome Construction was subordinated to the People's Commissariat for the construction of fuel industry enterprises, the camp's contingent remained under GULAG authority.
 Subsequently, on 24 April of the same year, Kaspiylag was transferred to the authority of the Department of Correctional Labor Camps and Colonies of the Ministry of Internal Affairs of the Azerbaijan SSR.

 Construction №108 and CLC

 Construction and camp was established by an order from the NKVD on May 18, 1944.
 From May 27 onwards, it fell under the jurisdiction of the General Administration of Railway Construction Camps (GARCC).
 Initially located in Ganja in June 1945, the camp was later moved to Goygol.
 The prisoner count varied over the years: it was 5,568 on December 1, 1944; 2,295 on January 1, 1946; 3,200 on January 1, 1947; 3,760 on January 1, 1948; 2,707 on January 1, 1949; and finally, 2,142 on January 1, 1950.
 Upon completion of the main work at construction and camp, all its resources and manpower were transferred from GARCC to the GULAG, which was directly under the Department of Correctional Labor Camps and Colonies of Ministry of Internal Affairs of the Azerbaijan SSR.

+Popular culture

+The 2021 play Code name: "VXA" is based on the Stalinist repressions in Azerbaijan.